lrknaff/frontend-interview-prep/html-css.md

 ####Why shouldn't I use fixed sized fonts?
 * They often show up incorrectly on the user end which will prohibit responsiveness
-* Relative sizing allows fonts to be kept proportionate in their relationships to eachother === more flexibility.
+* Relative sizing allows fonts to be kept proportionate in their relationships to each other === more flexibility.

-####What are some of the new freatures of CSS3?
+####What are some of the new features of CSS3?
 * Box Model
 * Web fonts
 * Rounded corners